 When renewing your DOR credentials in person, visit any licensing office to submit your application.
 You will need to have your payment method ready for the required fee.
 Depending on the situation, you may need to submit additional documents, such as proof of financial responsibility.

 To apply for MO DOR car registration renewal by mail, you must submit payment for the required fee, and a completed application or official renewal notice to the Motor Vehicle Bureau in Jefferson City.
 Alternatively, you may mail these application materials to your local licensing office.

-Want step-by-step instructions for each renewal method?
+Want more information about each renewal method?
 Download our free, informative guide.